publiccodenet/about/organization/annual-reports/financial-report-2021.md

 The association seeks to achieve its goal by carrying out the following activities (article 3.2 of the association bylaws):

-* 1. the provision of services that can increase sustainability, quality and re-use of public code
+* a. the provision of services that can increase sustainability, quality and re-use of public code
-* 2. facilitating and encouraging the sharing of existing public code between public members and other public organizations
+* b. facilitating and encouraging the sharing of existing public code between public members and other public organizations
-* 3. carrying out research for the (further) development of public code
+* c. carrying out research for the (further) development of public code
-* 4. drawing attention to problems ascertained and giving advice with regard to the public code they use
+* d. drawing attention to problems ascertained and giving advice with regard to the public code they use
-* 5. everything related to or conducive to the above, all in the broadest sense
+* e. everything related to or conducive to the above, all in the broadest sense

 ###### Absence of a profit motive